phoeinx/rpi-voice-assistant/README.md

 <h3 align="center"> Raspberry Pi Voice Assistant / Dialogbank </h3>

   <p align="center">
-    This repository contains the code for a custom voice assistant that runs on a Raspberry Pi, uses the Google Speech-To-Text API and Elevenlabs Text-To-Speech API, and whose logic can be created and managed via as a Voiceflow voice agent.
+    This repository contains the code for a custom voice assistant that runs on a Raspberry Pi, uses the Google Speech-To-Text API and Elevenlabs Text-To-Speech API, and whose logic can be created and managed via a Voiceflow voice agent.
 This repository was created for the <a href="https://tactile.news/startseite/dialogbox/">Dialogbox</a> project of tactile.news and additionally contains functionality to build and install this project as a Debian package, run it as a user service and manage further hardware components with an Arduino.
     <br />
     <a href="https://github.com/tactilenews/rpi-voice-assistant?tab=readme-ov-file#getting-started"><strong>Explore the docs »</strong></a>
     <br />